Clips are the real nuts and bolts of Resolume. Without clips we wouldn't have any content to throw at the screens and speakers.

 One option that may stand out is 'Paste Effects'.
 This will let you copy a clip into memory using CTRL-c, and then paste just the effects onto one or more other clips using Paste Effects.
 This feature may be familiar to you from good old Final Cut Pro and it's a really quick way to get the same look on a set of clips.

-These will show the original clip in Finder or Explorer, or let you strip the audio or video track from a clip.
+The Strip options will let you strip the audio or video track from a clip.

 Careful!
 Removing the video track when there is no audio track will effectively delete the clip!
 Don't say I didn't warn you!